geotrev/bulba/README.md

 Here are the properties accepted in the configuration object:

-- **default** (`string` or `function`): Can be a primitive value, or callback which computes the final value.
-The callback receives the `this` of your element, or the HTML element itself.
-Useful for computing from attributes or other methods on your element constructor (accessed with `this.constructor`).
+- **default** (`string` or `function`): The default value for the property.
+It can be a primitive value, or callback which computes the final value.
+The callback receives the `this` of your element, aka the HTML element itself.
-- **type** (`string`): If given, compares with the [`typeof`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof) evaluation of the value.
+- **type** (`string`): Describes the data type for the property value.
 Default values are checked, too.
+All primitive values are accepted as a valid type.
+Object enumeration support TBD.
 - **reflected** (`boolean`): Indicates if the property should reflect onto the host as an attribute.
 If `true`, the property name will reflect in kebab-case.
 E.g., `myProp` becomes `my-prop`.

 #### Updating a Property